JiachenRen/cs4476-cv-project/docs/update.md

 ### Experiments and Results

 [//]: # "experiments_and_results.md"
-[//]: # "
- Provide details about the experimental set up (number of images/videos, number of datasets you experimented with, train/test split if you used machine learning algorithms, etc.).
- Describe the evaluation metrics you used to evaluate how well your approach is working.
- Include clear figures and tables, as well as illustrative qualitative examples if appropriate.
- Be sure to include obvious baselines to see if your approach is doing better than a naive approach (e.g. for classification accuracy, how well would a classifier do that made random decisions?).
- Also discuss any parameters of your algorithms, and tell us how you set the values of those parameters.
- You can also show us how the performance varies as you change those parameter values.
- Be sure to discuss any trends you see in your results, and explain why these trends make sense.
- Are the results as expected?
-Why?
-"

 #### Data

 Initially, we have planned to use a database with ground truth labelling to train a deep learning model to detect speech bubbles and structured text.
 However, the acquisition of the only known dataset for such a task, **eDBtheque**, requires prior authorization by the researchers at France.
 Due to this, there was a delay in getting the database - by that time we've already developed a non-deep-learning, traditional CV and ML oriented pipeline to accomplish our objective.
 We do, however, plan to use the database for the final